Just how much do plumbers make from state to state? Does it actually matter where you live if you want to be a plumber?

 Laws on Remuneration

-The first is laws on remuneration.
+The first is the law on remuneration.
 States like California, Illinois, and New York have higher minimum wages than states like Texas, Utah, and Arkansas, so that can make a difference when it comes to answering “How much does a plumber make?”

 The Demand for Plumbers